geolr/rumau_docs_public/tmux.md

 ## sessions

-`tmux list-sessions` but only from inside a running session?
-Else from shell just "no server running"...
+`tmux list-sessions` or `tmux ls` The message "no server running"...
+I think means that there is no detached session running.

 Detach from session: `Ctrl + a, then d` (can *close* ssh-connection, to re-attach `tmux a`)

 Attach to session: `tmux attach -t mysession` or `tmux a`

-List sessions: `tmux ls` (also from the inside)

 ## remote